Vector35/deprecated_python_debugger/documentation/Manual.md

 ## GDB vs. LLDB

+The following differences were noted during development and are not an exhaustive list:

 lldb has single reg reads with 'p' packet, but in gdb registers must be read in group with 'g' packet.

 lldb can have its registers polled with 'qRegisterInfo' packet, but gdb uses only XML target description.